crosenbroas13/efile_tracking/README.md

 - **Large ZIP visibility**: the inventory now reads ZIP file listings without extracting them.
 Entries appear as `archive.zip::path/inside/file.pdf`, so you can see what is inside oversized archives without opening them manually.

 ## Probe workflow
-- Command: `python -m doj_doc_explorer.cli probe run --inventory <PATH|RUN_ID|LATEST> --out ./outputs [--dpi 72] [--text-threshold 25] [--mostly-black 0.90] [--redaction-dark-ratio-min 0.02] [--redaction-contrast-min 30]`
+- Command: `python -m doj_doc_explorer.cli probe run --inventory <PATH|RUN_ID|LATEST> --out ./outputs [--text-threshold 25]`
 - Outputs (versioned): `outputs/probes/<run_id>/readiness_pages.parquet|csv`, `readiness_docs.parquet|csv`, `probe_summary.json`, `probe_run_log.json`, plus `outputs/probes/LATEST.json` pointing at the latest run and recording the inventory used.
 - **Matching probe run IDs**: probe run folders now start with the same **main folder name** captured from the inventory summary, then the run type and timestamp.
 This keeps inventory and probe outputs aligned for the same dataset.
 - Legacy compatibility: probes can still read a flat `outputs/inventory.csv` or a specific run folder.
 - ZIP-aware probing: when the inventory lists `archive.zip::path/inside/file.pdf`, the probe extracts **only the PDF entries** into `outputs/probe_extracts/` (or the configured output root) so they can be analyzed without unpacking the full ZIP.
-- **Redaction-like scan (new)**: each page is rendered as an image and checked for **dark pixels, overall brightness, and contrast**.
-This catches pages that are fully dark *or* show high-contrast black blocks that commonly indicate redaction.
-It is a quick quality signal for reviewers—it does **not** attempt to remove or reverse redactions.
+- **Redaction checks are paused**: the current probe run focuses on text readiness only.
+This avoids dependencies on PDF rendering and keeps the metrics limited to signals we can measure directly (text presence, document classification, and page counts).

 ## Streamlit QA dashboards
 - Multipage launcher: `streamlit run app/Home.py -- --out ./outputs`.
 Use `--server.headless true` if you are running on a remote machine and need a URL to connect from your browser.
 - Pages read stored artifacts only; they do not rerun inventories or probes.
 Point them at `./outputs` to pick up the latest versioned runs via `LATEST.json`.
 - What you see: the Home page lists available inventories and probe runs.
-The QA pages chart text readiness, **redaction-like ratios**, and basic file counts so stakeholders can understand what is ready for review without installing Python tools themselves.
+The QA pages chart text readiness and basic file counts so stakeholders can understand what is ready for review without installing Python tools themselves.
 The Document Filter page adds a table-driven view for narrowing to long, low-text, or flagged files, and the Probe Run Comparison page highlights differences between two probe runs so teams can explain what changed over time.
 - Data handling: Streamlit reads only from your local `outputs/` folder and never uploads files.
 You can safely share screenshots or exported charts because the app avoids transmitting underlying documents.
 - Troubleshooting: if Streamlit cannot find data, rerun `python -m doj_doc_explorer.cli self-check` to create expected folders, then rerun an inventory or probe.
 The CLI will print the exact command needed to launch the dashboards with your chosen output path.